mhattiga/sql_gg_lambda/README.md

 https://kb.objectrocket.com/postgresql/how-to-install-and-set-up-postgresql-on-a-raspberry-pi-part-2-1165
 ~~~

 These instructions create a Linux systemd service with the postgre SQL database server running on the RP3.
-The service is automatically rebooted when the RP3 is rebooted.
+The service is automatically started when the RP3 is rebooted.

-Following the postgres installation instructions add database called rasp_pi_db.
-C
+Following the postgres installation instructions add a database called rasp_pi_db.
+Commands something like this:

 ~~~
 > sudo su postgres